 Wolfgang Puck's CUT is a splurge even for the well-heeled ($140 for a tasting of New York sirloin), but reviewers say it puts a modern spin on steakhouses that makes it more than worth the money.
 Forbes notes that you'll have a diverse menu to choose from, including Australian, American, and Japanese beef.
 The sleek atmosphere is a marked change from the booths and paneling in most steakhouses.

 In the crowded Chicago steakhouse scene, Food & Wine singles out Gibson's for its locally sourced cuts, aged for 40 days.
-The restaurant says it's also the only one in the country with its very own USDA Prime certification.
+The restaurant says it's also the first group in the country with its very own USDA Prime certification.
 Diners also recommend the double-baked potato.

-Zagat calls Manny's "a steak man's steakhouse," and indeed it snags a spot on Men's Journal's list of the world's 10 best steakhouses.
-Try the 50-ounce "Bludgeon of Beef" ($103) for a real exercise in gastrointestinal endurance.
-You also don't want to miss the hash browns here -- reviewers say they are anything but humble.
+Zagat calls Manny's "a steak man's steakhouse," and indeed it has snagged a spot on Men's Journal's list of the world's 10 best steakhouses.
+Try the 50-ounce "Bludgeon of Beef" ($110) for a real exercise in gastrointestinal endurance.
+You also don't want to miss the hash browns here — reviewers say they are anything but humble.

 Metropolitan Grill earns raves for its pitch-perfect service and mouth-watering dry-aged beef.
 Zagat also compliments the "retro steakhouse atmosphere" complete with comfy booths, wood and brass.
 Reviewers recommend trying the American Wagyu beef, noted for its extreme tenderness.